What is the prostate?

 Treatments less invasive than surgery, such as radiation therapy, may be pursued.
 Targeted radiation therapy to the region of the prostate and affected lymph nodes or bone may be possible.
 Palliative radiation therapy may provide short-term relief for urinary obstruction.

-The role of chemotherapy is not well understood.
 The use of nonsteroidal anti-inflammatories (NSAIDs), such as piroxicam or carprofen, have been shown to be beneficial in the treatment of prostate cancer.
+Chemotherapy used with NSAIDs and radiation has been shown to be more helpful than either treatment alone.
 Bisphosphonates (medications developed for the prevention of osteoporosis in women) may also be helpful.
 These drugs are typically recommended with metastasis to the pelvic bone or lumbar vertebrae.
 They may reduce the active breakdown of the bone and reduce pain.

 Is there anything else I should know?